Ian Moran: Early life

-Moran was born in Cleveland, Ohio on August 24, 1972, to parents Michael and Anita.
+Moran was born in Cleveland, Ohio, on August 24, 1972, to parents Michael and Anita.
 He is the oldest of three children, having younger sisters Mary Pierce and Meghann.
 He found an interest in hockey at age 4 and began playing.
 As a youth, he played in the 1986 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from New Haven, Connecticut.

 After moving frequently as a kid, his family eventually settled in Acton, Massachusetts, a suburb of Boston.
 He attended high school at the Belmont Hill School.
 After graduating high school, Moran went to Boston College with a full ice hockey scholarship.

 Playing career

 Moran started his professional career with the Pittsburgh Penguins when he was drafted in the 6th round (107th overall) in the 1990 NHL Draft.
 He made his debut for the Penguins during their playoff run in the 1993–94 NHL season.
-In 433 career regular season games with the Penguins, Moran tallied 19 goals, 44 assists, and 281 penalty minutes in 433 games.
+In 433 career regular season games with the Penguins, Moran tallied 19 goals, 44 assists, and 281 penalty minutes.
 On March 11, 2003, Moran was traded to the Boston Bruins for a fourth round selection in 2003, which became Paul Bissonnette.
 Moran found out about the trade while playing hopscotch in his driveway with his daughter and ended up writing the phone number to the Bruins' general manager on his driveway in chalk.

 During the 2004–05 NHL lockout, Moran had spells in the Sweden's HockeyAllsvenskan for Bofors IK and the United Kingdom's Elite Ice Hockey League for the Nottingham Panthers, however he was sidelined most of the year with a knee injury.
 Eventually, Moran signed with the Anaheim Ducks on August 15, 2006.
 Moran only played one game with the Ducks as he split the season with the American Hockey League with the Portland Pirates and then in the Deutsche Eishockey Liga for Eisbären Berlin in Germany.

 After departing from Germany, Moran signed as an unrestricted free agent with the New Jersey Devils on July 24, 2007.
 Moran played for the Devils’ minor league affiliate Lowell Devils and suffered another knee injury, and was never called up to play at the NHL level again.
 By season's end, Moran became a free agent and ended his professional career.